open-contracting-extensions/ocds_contract_buyer_extension/README.md

 ]
 ```

-## Todo

-* Update documentation once the nomenclature of the parties extension is finalized.

 ## Issues

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.